Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Introduction

-A completely different approach to lower Ricci bounds has been recently proposed by \textsc{Sturm} \cite{Sturm06I,Sturm06II} and \textsc{Lott-Villani} \cite{Lott-Villani09}: here the abstract setting is provided by metric measure spaces $(X,\sfd,\mm)$, where $(X,\sfd)$ is a separable, complete and length metric space and $\mm$ is a nonnegative $\sigma$-finite Borel measure.
-Just for simplicity, in this Introduction we also assume $\mm(X)<\infty$, but the theory covers the case of a measure satisfying the exponential growth condition $\mm(B_r(x))\le M\exp(c\,r^2)$ for some constants $M,c\ge0$.
+\textit{Lower Ricci curvature bounds by optimal transport: The $\CD K\infty$ condition.} A completely different approach to lower Ricci bounds has been recently proposed by \textsc{Sturm} \cite {Sturm06I,Sturm06II} and \textsc{Lott--Villani} \cite{Lott-Villani09}: here, the abstract setting is provided by metric measure spaces $(X,{\mathsf d},\mm)$, where $(X,{\mathsf d})$ is a separable, complete and length metric space and $\mm$ is a nonnegative $\sigma$-finite Borel measure.
+Just for simplicity, in this \hyperref[sec1]{Introduction} we also assume $\mm(X)<\infty$, but the theory covers the case of a measure satisfying the exponential growth condition $\mm(B_r(x))\le M\exp(c r^2)$ for some constants $M,c\ge0$.

-The Lott-Sturm-Villani theory (LSV in the following) is based on the notion of displacement interpolation \cite{McCann97}, a powerful tool of optimal transportation that allows one to extend the notion of geodesic interpolation from the state space $X$ to the space of Borel probability measures $\probt X$ with finite quadratic moment.
-Considering here only the case $N=\infty$, a metric measure space $(X,\sfd,\mm)$ satisfies the LSV lower Ricci curvature bound $\CD K\infty$ if the relative entropy functional
+The Lott--Sturm--Villani theory (LSV in the following) is based on the notion of displacement interpolation \cite{McCann97}, a powerful tool of optimal transportation that allows one to extend the notion of geodesic interpolation from the state space $X$ to the space of Borel probability measures $\probt X$ with finite quadratic moment.
+Considering here only the case $N=\infty$, a metric measure space $(X,{\mathsf d},\mm)$ satisfies the LSV lower Ricci curvature bound $\CD K\infty$ if the relative entropy functional

-is displacement $K$-convex in the Wasserstein space $(\probt X, W_2)$ (see \cite{Villani09,AGS08} and \S\ref{subsec:preliminaries} below).
-This definition is consistent with the Riemannian case \cite{Sturm-VonRenesse05} and thus equivalent to $\BE K\infty $ in such a smooth framework.
+is displacement $K$-convex in the Wasserstein space $(\probt X, W_2)$ (see \cite{Villani09,AGS08} and Section~\ref{subsecpreliminaries} below).
+This definition is consistent with the Riemannian case \cite{Sturm-VonRenesse05}, and thus equivalent to $\BE K\infty$ in such a smooth framework.

-Differently from the Bakry-\'Emery's approach, the LSV theory does not originally involve energy functionals or Markov semigroups but it is intimately connected to the metric $\sfd$ (through the notion of displacement interpolation) and to the measure $\mm$ (through the entropy functional \eqref{eq:102}).
-Besides many useful geometric and functional applications of this notion \cite{Lott-Villani-Poincare,Rajala11,Gigli10}, one of its strongest features is its stability under measured Gromov-Hausdorff convergence \cite{Fukaya87}, also in the weaker transport-formulation proposed by \textsc{Sturm} \cite{Sturm06I}.
+Differently from the Bakry--\'Emery's approach, the LSV theory does not originally involve energy functionals or Markov semigroups, but it is intimately connected to the metric ${\mathsf d}$ (through the notion of displacement interpolation) and to the measure $\mm$ [through the entropy functional \eqref{eq102}].
+Besides many useful geometric and functional applications of this notion \cite{Lott-Villani-Poincare,Rajala11,Gigli10}, one of its strongest features is its stability under measured\vadjust{\goodbreak} Gromov--Hausdorff convergence \cite{Fukaya87}, also in the weaker transport-formulation proposed by \textsc{Sturm} \cite{Sturm06I}.\vadjust{\goodbreak}